jiin-son/credit_card_fraud_detection/README.md

 ### In this project, I'm building a fraud model using data from Kaggle.
 I'm currently reviewing fraud models at my job and I wanted to build one by my own.
 My goal is to update github everyday with my progress.
 I hope this project will lead me to further growth in my career.

-### The data I used in this project was retrived from: https://www.kaggle.com/mlg-ulb/creditcardfraud
+### The data used in this project was retrived from: https://www.kaggle.com/mlg-ulb/creditcardfraud

 ***
 ### Variables: